 In a nod to our heritage, we have three yachts all with the word "Flame" in their name - Celtic Flame II, Hebridean Flame II and Solent Flame IV.
 Each boat has a volunteer bosun and there is a Fleet Manager to co-ordinate maintenance and so on.

 The Association is managed by a National Committee, headed by a Commodore.
-Others on the Committee include Rear-Commodores with special responsibilities, local branch representatives and the Trustees who are named on the ships documents on behalf of the members.
+Others on the Committee include Rear-Commodores with special responsibilities such as charter administration, skipper approval and finance, and the Trustees who are named on the ships documents on behalf of the members.